Photo: Ted S. Warren/AP

 A budding area: Medical marijuana attracts niche law practices

-David Kotler, a partner at Cohen Kotler in Boca Raton, had just gotten out of the shower one morning in early 2014 when he heard on the news that the Florida Supreme Court had approved ballot language for a constitutional amendment legalizing medical marijuana.
-Thinking it could be an interesting practice area, he called his firm’s IT administrator and asked him to register a bunch of pot-related website domain names.
+David Kotler, a partner at Cohen Kotler in Boca Raton, had just gotten out of the shower one morning in early 2014 when he heard that the Florida Supreme Court had approved ballot language for a constitutional amendment legalizing medical marijuana.
+Thinking it could be an interesting practice area, he called his firm’s IT administrator and asked him to register a bunch of pot-related website names.

+Today, Kotler says, his effort is “paying dividends.”
 As Florida prepares to implement an expanded medical marijuana market recently approved by voters, he’s been inundated with cannabis-related work.
 Other Florida firms — both large and small — with medical marijuana niche practices also report a flood of interest from entrepreneurs looking to get a foothold in an industry that’s expected to generate more than $1 billion in sales in Florida by 2019.

 “Mostly it’s individuals and other entities interested in potentially becoming growers, processors or dispensers,” says Jonathan Robbins, an attorney at Akerman who heads the Miami-based firm’s regulated substances task force.
 He’s also been fielding questions from ancillary businesses, such as lighting companies, transportation providers, security companies, payroll providers and staffing agencies that will provide important services to the pot industry in Florida.

 Businesses hoping to get a piece of the action face a haze of issues.
 Still unknown, for instance, is exactly how Florida’s expanded medical marijuana market will operate.
 While the amendment technically went into effect Jan.
 3, the Florida Department of Health has until June to implement rules governing everything from how patients will become certified, to what qualifications prescribing physicians will need, to how medical marijuana treatment centers will be licensed and operated.